Capital Intensive Definition

 - If the company goes to fire sale, the losses will be high.
 The fire sale is when the company requires money for working capital and sells off the assets.
 As the company sets itself for a fire sale, its assets lose value so fast that only 30-35% of it will be realized.

 - The company cannot pivot easily.
 Most companies experiment with the nature of their products.
-Netflix pivoted from a CD-based business to streaming service in the matter of a year.
-Whereas GE, which is an extremely capital-intensive company, took over 15 years to change their direction.
+Netflix pivoted from a CD-based business to a streaming service in a matter of a year.
+Whereas GE, which is an extremely capital-intensive company, took over 15 years to change its direction.
 Spending money on projects anchors you over in that domain and makes movement difficult.

 There are multiple reasons and decisions that go into whether the company should be capital intensive or not.
 There are businesses where initial high capital is not a choice (utilities, power, automobiles) and there is a business where high capital intensive nature is a choice (streaming, software, etc.).
 Looking at the current companies, the power they hold, the ability of them to keep the market share, one can take a decision regarding how capital intensive his company or project should be.